jcuga/golongpoll/README.md

 What is longpolling
 =================
 Longpolling is a way to get events/data "pushed" to the browser as soon as they occur* (with a usually very small delay).
-Longpolling is an option to consider when you want updates to be sent from the webserver to a webapp as they occur.
+Longpolling is an option to consider when you want updates to be sent from the webserver to a browser as they occur.
 This is a one-way communication path.
 If you need full-duplex communication, consider an alternative like websockets.

 To better understand longpolling, let's consider what it improves upon.
 A naive way to get updates as soon as possible from a webserver is to continuously make AJAX requests from a webpage asking the server if there is anything new.